atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 7.1) most set and get functions have already been implemented.

+8) Add all other uses to NotReply list (done in srever) when event is created

 Known Issues

 1) Exception when closing GUI under certain(unknown) circumstances